enthought/distributed-array-protocol/protocol.rst

 Usecases
 -------------------------------------------------------------------------------

-Some usecases supported by v1.0 of the protocol include:
+Major usecases supported by v1.0 of the protocol include:

+* Sharing large amounts of array data without copying.

-* Block, cyclic, and block-cyclic distributions for structured decomposition.
+* Block, cyclic, and block-cyclic distributions for structured arrays.

-* Padded block-distributed arrays, including boundary elements for physical boundary conditions, and communication buffers for storing and updating values in finite-differencing applications.
+* Padded block distributed arrays for finite differencing applications.

 * Unstructured distributions for arbitrary mappings between global indices and local data.